fleroviux/lunar/README.md

 ## Copyright

-lunar is Copyright © 2020 - 2022 fleroviux.<br>
+lunar is Copyright © 2020 - 2023 fleroviux.
+All rights reserved.<br>
-It is licensed under the terms of the BSD 3-Clause license.
-See [LICENSE](LICENSE) for details.
+lunar is released under a free for non-commercial use license.
+Refer to the [LICENSE](LICENSE) file for details.

 Nintendo DS is a registered trademark of Nintendo Co., Ltd.